Roster: Company F, 47th Regiment, Pennsylvania Volunteers

 Reloading then resumed.
 By that afternoon, when the 47th Pennsylvania Volunteers commenced boarding the Oriental, they were ferried to the big steamship by smaller steamers.
 The officers boarded last and, per the directive of Brigadier-General Brannan, the Oriental steamed away for the Deep South at 4 p.m.
 They were headed for Florida which, despite its secession from the Union, remained strategically important to the Union due to the presence of Forts Taylor and Jefferson in Key West and the Dry Tortugas.

 But while there were pleasant moments, the 47th’s early days here were most definitely not easy.
 Several members of the regiment fell ill, largely due to poor sanitary conditions and water quality.
-Privates W. H. Moyer, II and Frederick Engle were discharged on Surgeons’ Certificates on 4 March and 14 March 1862, respectively.
-2nd Lieutenant Henry H. Bush and Private Edward Bartholomew died at Fort Taylor, respectively, on 31 March and 3 April.
+Privates W. H. Moyer, II and Frederick Engle were discharged on Surgeons’ Certificates on 4 March and 14 March 1862, respectively, and 2nd Lieutenant Henry H. Bush and Private Edward Bartholomew died at Fort Taylor, respectively, on 31 March and 3 April.
 Privates Samuel Smith and John G. Seider were both discharged on Surgeon’s Certificates on 12 April 1862.

 According to Schmidt, 4 June 1862 was a festive one for the regiment.
 As the USS Niagara sailed for Boston after transferring its responsibilities to the USS Potomac as the flagship of the Union Navy squadron in that sector, the guns of 15 warships anchored nearby fired a salute, as did the 47th Pennsylvania Volunteers.
 Captain Harte and F Company “fired 15 of the heavy casemate guns from Fort Taylor at 4 PM.”